MajorZiploc/tooling_notes/art/blender/notes.md

-CTRL-E>edgeslide ----- helps with giving more natural curves gg -- seems to be similar or the same
+CTRL-E>edgeslide ----- helps with giving more natural curves gg -- seems to be similar or the same gg + e -- edge slide even gg + e + f -- edge slide even (flipped) -- to match the other edge on the other side

 SHIFT-ALT-S (0-1) --- helps round out faces